laanwj/etna_viv/doc/hardware.md

         -0x00000002, /*   PS.TEMP_REGISTER_CONTROL := NUM_TEMPS=2 */
         +0x00000003, /*   PS.TEMP_REGISTER_CONTROL := NUM_TEMPS=3 */

-Haven't yet checked what the value is that is passed in.
+Haven't yet checked what the value is that is passed in (XXX todo).
 The shader code itself is unaffected the same so the extra input is likely added to the end.

 - When resolving the supersampled surface to another (normal pixmap) surface, flag `SOURCE_MSAA` must be configured appropriately to